Complete Guide to ML System Design Interviews

 • What kind of data pre-processing do you need to do?
 Tokenization, normalization, encoding categorical features in numerical form, removing low-quality data, imputing missing values, synthetically augmenting data, etc.

-• Are there privacy concerns involved with the kind of data you’re using?
-If so, can you remove identifying information or apply filtering or pre-processing techniques that induce k-anonymity (for sufficiently large k)?
+• Are there privacy concerns related to the kind of data you’re using?
+Can you remove identifying information or apply filtering or pre-processing techniques that induce k-anonymity (for sufficiently large k)?

 • How do you ensure that no data contamination is occurring?
 For example, if your data segments are generated by the same process (the same spammer creates multiple spam emails in the same spam classification dataset), then ensure that those segments are in the same split of your data.